 Overview: Ingredients in Whole Wheat Banana Muffins

 - Whole Wheat Flour: We use 2 cups of whole wheat flour as the base of these muffins.
 You can switch out with all-purpose or white whole wheat flour if needed.
 I have not tested this recipe with any gluten free flour alternatives.

 - Baking Powder + Soda: Help the muffins rise.

 - Eggs: Eggs add structure and help bind everything together.

 - Oil: Oil replaces butter and adds moisture.
-I love using melted coconut oil, but vegetable or canola oils also work.
+I love using melted coconut oil, but vegetable oil works if that’s all you have.

 - Pure Maple Syrup: Maple syrup replaces refined sugar in this muffin recipe and pairs wonderfully with the sweet bananas!
 You can use honey instead of the maple syrup, but the flavor will be different.

-- Milk: Use your favorite variety.
-I typically use unsweetened vanilla almond milk in this recipe.
-The whole wheat banana muffins will be dairy free if using dairy free milk.
+- Milk: I typically use unsweetened vanilla almond milk in this recipe.
+The whole wheat banana muffins will be dairy free if you use dairy free milk.

 - Nuts: Use any kind of chopped nuts in this recipe or leave them plain.
 I usually use chopped walnuts, but we also love them with chocolate chips if we’re craving a sweeter treat.

 Toppings for Whole Wheat Banana Walnut Muffins

-For some flair, top the muffins with oats and a sprinkle of coconut sugar.
-Totally optional, but I think you’ll enjoy the extra caramelized crunch from the coconut sugar on top.
+For some flair, top the muffins with oats and/or a sprinkle of coconut sugar.
+Both are optional, but I think you’ll enjoy the extra caramelized crunch from the coconut sugar on top.
 Instead of oats and coconut sugar, add some sprinkles on top of each before baking.
 Boom!
 A healthy muffin that seems *almost* like a sprinkle cupcake!Print